ember-learn/ember-blog/content/the-ember-times-issue-201.md

 There are two new awesome episodes of the Whiskey Web and Whatnot podcast featuring two Ember core team members! 🔥

 First, [Robert Wagner (@rwwagner90)](https://github.com/rwwagner90) and [Chuck Carpenter (@chuckcarpenter)](https://github.com/chuckcarpenter) of Ship Shape sit down with [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) of the Ember Framework and Typescript Core Teams in this episode of [Whiskey, Web and Whatnot](https://www.whiskeywebandwhatnot.fm/bringing-types-to-ember-with-chris-krycho/).
-Chris shares his initial work on getting TypeScript into Ember, how Typed-Ember got established, further on explaining the need and long term benefits.
+Chris shares his initial work on getting TypeScript into Ember, how Typed-Ember got established, and further explains the need and long-term benefits of TypeScript.

-They also discuss the enthusiasm of newbies to use TypeScript and the complexities that might arise.
-If you want to know factors to consider when deciding to use TypeScript, they discuss a few.
-Chris suggests developers to learn Rust programming because learning functional programming helps broadening your horizon.
+They also discuss the enthusiasm of newbies to use TypeScript and the complexities that might arise, factors to consider when deciding to use TypeScript, and how learning the Rust programming can help broaden you as a developer.

 Next up is an episode with Ember Framework Core Team member [Godfrey Chan @chancancode](https://github.com/chancancode) who chats with Robbie and Chuck about StarBeam and the Polaris Edition and the future of Ember.js!
 Check out the episode [here](https://www.whiskeywebandwhatnot.fm/polaris-starbeam-and-the-future-of-ember-with-godfrey-chan/).